Oregon State Legislation

 2024 Legislation

-What it does: Prevents loopholes in existing laws, which are meant to stop medical practices from being controlled by large corporations.
-It will require licensed physicians to have majority control of medical practices.
+What it did: Prevents loopholes in existing laws to stop medical practices from being controlled by large corporations.
+It required licensed physicians to have majority control of medical practices.
 For more details, click here to read Rep Bowman’s Bill Brief.

 What it does: Requires Pharmacy Benefit Managers (PBMs) to be licensed by the Department of Consumer and Business Services, and introduces new rules and regulations that will make it more difficult for PBMs to exploit and take advantage of pharmacies and patients.

 Why it matters: PBMs currently serve as a “go-between” between pharmacies and drug manufacturers.
-The original idea was that the would set fair prices between pharmacies and manufacturers, but they have evolved in to a system that makes drugs more expensive to patients and makes it harder for small, independent pharmacies to survive, all for large profits for the PBMs.
-The new licensing requirements and regulations will help make pharmaceuticals more affordable and accessible to Oregonians.
+PBM's have evolved into a system that makes drugs more expensive to patients and makes it harder for small, independent pharmacies to survive, all for large profits for the PBMs.
+The goal is to have new licensing requirements and regulations make pharmaceuticals more affordable and accessible to Oregonians.

-What it does: Strengthens Oregon’s school-based health services to provide and strengthen access to health care, by providing the resources they need.
+What it did: Would have strengthened Oregon’s school-based health services to provide and strengthen access to health care by providing the resources they need.
 Visit the Oregon School-Based Health Alliance website to learn more.

 Why it matters: Oregon currently has at least one school-based health center (SBHCs) in 28 of our 36 counties.
 These centers provide essential physical, mental, and preventative health services on school campuses.
-This legislation will provide additional resources to SBHCs to increase access to health care and mental health services.
+This legislation would have provided additional resources to SBHCs.

 Why it matters: Medical debt is a problem across the state.
 Over 60% of Oregonians who filed for bankruptcy reported medical debt as part of their bankruptcy documentation.
-By protecting the first $2,500 to prevent a person’s entire bank account from being wiped out, this law helps ensure that Oregonians can meet their basic needs such as food and housing while paying off debt.
+Protects the first $2,500 to prevent a person’s entire bank account from being wiped out.
+This law helps Oregonians be able to meet their basic needs such as food and housing while paying off debt.

 Why it matters: Eugene has no hospital.
-Residents of Oregon’s 3rd largest city now have to go out of town to Springfield.
-That means it’s more difficult for patients to access life-saving health care, even when minutes translate to life or death.
+Residents of Oregon’s 3rd largest city now have to go to Springfield.
+It’s more difficult for patients to access life-saving health care, even when minutes translate to life or death.
 Ambulance services are overburdened, so emergency medical services can take that much longer to get to patients.
-Legislation that will help mitigate this damage will save lives.

 Funding for Universal Health Plan Governance Board

-What it does: Provides the necessary funding for the Universal Health Plan Governance Board to do its work.
-It will likely be included as part of a broader budget package.
+What it did: Extends the funding for the Universal Health Plan Governance Board to do its work.

-Why it matters: The passage of HB1089 in 2023 was key legislation that created the UHP Governance Board, but it fell short on funding.
+Why it mattered: The passage of HB1089 in 2023 was key legislation that created the UHP Governance Board, but it fell short on full funding.
 It was known at the time that the legislature would need to provide additional funding in the 2024 session.
-Providing this funding is crucial so that the board will have what it needs to research, plan, and design a detailed, publicly funded universal health care system for implementation to start as soon as 2027.
+Providing this funding is crucial so that the board will have what it needs to research, plan, and design a detailed, publicly funded universal health care system.

 2023 Legislation